thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 `MGIS` is written in `C++-11`.
 The `C++` API is described in another report, see [@helfer_brief_2019].

-The following bindings are available:
+The following bindings are currently available:

 - `python`.
 - `Julia`.